 Starting a new blog is a great way to connect with the world.
 When it comes to your passion and hobbies you can make it profitable.
-If you are probably heard about starting a blog, and indeed you can there are plenty of best blogging platforms do start it!
+If you are probably about to start a blog, and indeed there are plenty of best blogging platforms to get started!

-But, the big question is: How to choose the best blogging platform right for you?
+But, how to choose the best blogging platform that right for you?

-The quick answer is, it depends on what you’re trying to blog, passion, and your future plans.
-The main things you need to understand is, you need to write good useful content and there should be blog readers to grow up your blog plus make money online.
+The quick answer is, it depends on what you’re going to blog about, and your future plans.
+You should write good useful content to attract many blog readers to grow up your blog.

-In 2020, there are plenty of blogging platforms and there are pros and cons of each.
-But, if you’re here as a beginner to learn how to start a blog for the first time, I’m here to help you to find out which one is perfect for your working process.
+If you’re here as a beginner to learn how to start a blog, I’m here to help you to find out which one is perfect for your bloging journey.

-In this post, I’ll walk through over the most useful blogging platforms based on popularity and my personal experience.
+In this article, I’ll walk through the best blogging platforms based on popularity and my personal experience.

-Let’s face the challenge, finding the best blogging platform right for you!
+Let’s dive in to find the best blogging platform that right for you!

 The Most Popular Best Blogging Platforms

-Each platform has pros and cons and free and premium tools.
+Each blogging platform has pros and cons and free and premium tools.
 But I’m not going to list them as best to worst.
-All of these are depends on the requirements.
-You can try any of them by clicking the list below.
+You can try any of these depending on your requirements by clicking the list below.

 - WordPress.org – perfect to build up an own branded, fully customizable self-hosted blog. (recommended way)